idossha/.dotfiles/README.md

 Last update: FEB 27, 2024

 This is an adaptation of https://github.com/josean-dev/dev-environment-files by josean.

+Disclosure: This environment is in working development and far from perfect, so adopt at your own discretion.

+---

+# Housekeeping

 #### Step 1: Install Homebrew:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 #### Add Homebrew To Path

 After installing, add it to the path (replace ”[username]” with your actual username):